mumixam/weechat-twitch/README.md

 This script assumes your Twitch server is named 'twitch' and Group Chat server is named 'twitchgrp' (for whisper support) The Group server you will only be able to join Group chat channels and send and recieve whispers.
 I just idle the Group server with no channels joined incase i recieve a whisper

+This script also will prefix users nicks @ for mod, % for sub, and ~ for broadcaster.
+This will break the traditional function of `/ignore add nightbot` and will require you to prefix nicks if you want to ignore someone `/ignore add re:[~@%]{0,3}nightbot` should ignore a nick with all of none of the prefixes used by this script

 ```
 /server add twitch irc.twitch.tv
 /set irc.server.twitch.capabilities "twitch.tv/membership,twitch.tv/commands,twitch.tv/tags"